bbbbart/Lid-Driven-Cavity/README.md

 This equation adjusts the pressure field to better maintain continuity.
 The equation repeats until the pressure difference between one pressure iteration and another is within a tolerance of 0.001.

 To speed up the solver, this simulation uses a form of the Gauss-Seidel method called successive over-relaxation.
-In Gauss Seidel, once a cell in the grid is calculated, it is immediately used in the next calculation.
+In Gauss-Seidel, once a cell in the grid is calculated, it is immediately used in the next calculation.
 The simulation does this by using a for loop that updates one cell at a time.
 Successive over-relaxation uses a sort of multiplier on the newly calculated pressure.
 This causes the pressure to jump ahead each iteration, closer to the final pressure field.
 The default multiplier value is 1.7.

 ### Velocity Correction